snigo/mathx/README.md

 ```

-**Note unusual behavior:** while many would expect defaul precision to be 0, `MathX.round()` uses default precision of 12
+**Note unusual behavior:** while many would expect default precision to be 0, `MathX.round()` uses default precision of 12

 ***

 #### `MathX.toNumber()`

 Converts string or number to a certain precision.
-Understands percentage and **do not** coerses any other types into number.
+Understands percentage and **do not** coerces any other types into number.

 | **Parameter** | **Type**  | **Default value** | **Notes**                                        |
 |---------------|-----------|-------------------|--------------------------------------------------|